nickmakaha/DH150/README.md

 #### The Finnish Political System
 ![image](https://github.com/user-attachments/assets/642aeddd-08f0-4aef-a358-62217d52f7db)

 From this network, it is clear that Finnish citizens have a significant role in the selection of their governing bodies and leadership.
 An out-degree of two can be observed in both the Finnish Citizen node and the Finnish Parliament node, both connecting to the President and the Prime Minister of Finland.
-Finnish citizens voting in the National Election determines members of the "Eduskunta," or the Finnish Parliament, which then consequently elects the Finnish Prime Minister.
+Finnish citizens voting in the National Election determines members of the "Eduskunta," or the Finnish Parliament, which then consequently elects the Finnish Prime Minister (eduskunta.fi).
 The President, on the other hand, is elected directly through a popular vote - giving complete control to the Finnish citizens.
 However, the edge between the Finnish Parliament and the President indicates the control that the Parliament has over the Finnish President through legislative action.
 By examining the pathway of these connections directly, a better idea of the political system can be obtained:
 ##### Connections and Pathways:

 1. Citizen (Finland) -> Voting in National Elections: Every Finnish citizen over the age of 18 has the right to vote in national elections.
 This is the primary way citizens participate in the democratic process and influence political decisions.